hhoback/cahoots-response-times/analysis/README.md

 ## How to Run
 Make sure you have met the requirements in the "Requirements" section of the main `README.md` file.

-1. Download the `cleaned_eug_spd.csv` file.
+1. Obtain the `cleaned_eug_spd.csv` file, either by downloading it directly or running the `clean_data.Rmd` file to create it.
 Refer to the `File Structure` section in the main `README.md` file to ensure proper structure.
 2. Run all chunks in the Rmd file `analysis.Rmd`.
 - Make sure packages get imported first, and the chunks are run in order to prevent errors and messing up the data.